 January 5 we celebrate the folks who write movies, television shows, video games, and other such.
 Although in one sense a writer is a writer, when you write for the screen, there are different challenges.
 When you write a novel, everything is done through the power of words and imagination.
 In writing for the screen, words and visuals work together to make the story.
 Also, of course, the several media all require something different from the writer.
 Writing a television show with established characters is very different from a standalone two hour movie, which is very different again from the complexities of a video game.
 Another difference is that the writer is not writing to please him or herself, but must work closely with others to create a shared vision for what the finished story will look like, and what the budget can handle.

 Those who write for the screen face some other challenges.
 One of them is that the story must fit the rhythm of the show, particularly for television.
 Each show is put together in a different way.
 For instance, a particular show may have a few minute teaser before the beginning credits, then each act will be a certain length between commercials.
 The writer must get the story across in approximately 42 minutes for an hour length show, and approximately 21 minutes for a half hour show and most of that will be dialog.
 There is also a particular style of putting the story together using particular words and ways of writing.
 For instance, you may begin a scene with the words INTERIOR SUSIE’S LIVING ROOM.

 So next time you watch your favorite movie or television show, give a thought to the talented folks whose imagination created the story that gives us so many hours of enjoyment.

-Quotes about communication
+Quotes about screenwriting

 Find nearly 9500 inspirational quotes at http://www.quotelady.com.
-Also, visit us on Facebook at https://www.facebook.com/pages/Quote-Lady/133258553807 and on Twitter: https://twitter.com/kloberst (@kloberst)
+Also visit us on Facebook at https://www.facebook.com/pages/Quote-Lady/133258553807 and on Twitter: https://twitter.com/kloberst (@kloberst)